SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay," Pinkie said.

-*I wonder if Rainbow's pancakes would be good?*
+*I wonder if Rainbow's pancakes would be good to give her?*

 Pinkie got to the end of the sleeve, and attempted to tie the thread herself, taking it slowly she was able to tie it off and Fluttershy cut the thread for her.